All right, news roundup, information overload hour.

 In other words, they're not afraid to bring their faith, their religion, their value system to the screen.

-And also they put out great fun shows as well.
+And also, they put out great fun shows as well.

-I'm friends with both of them, Mark Burnett, of course, everybody knows.
+Mark Burnett, of course, everybody knows.

-Uh, and of course, Roma Downey, who everybody knows as well.
+And of course, Roma Downey, who everybody knows as well.

-I mean, everybody remembers her role in Touch by an Angel, that became like the biggest hit ever.
+I mean, everybody remembers her role in Touch by an Angel.

-You know, there's a reason every year, at least once, if not twice a year, Newsweek and Time magazine when there were actually real publications, they would put Jesus on the cover.
+You know, there's a reason every year, at least once, if not twice a year, Newsweek and Time magazine, when there were actually real publications, they would put Jesus on the cover because people bought the, would buy that magazine when they were at the local grocery store.

-And based on what is known as the redemption literary series from the number one New York Times best-selling author, Karen Kingsbury.
+And based on what is known as the Redemption Literary Series from the number one New York Times best-selling author, Karen Kingsbury, well, the Baxters, it's a family drama.

 It follows Elizabeth and John Baxter, their five adult children.